Send the link below via email or IMCopy

 The first Workshop slideshow is created by Rick Alloway (voice) and new staffer Mark Schulze (photos).

-The Workshop Sun is introduced.
+The Workshop Sun, designed by Gregg Mallam, is introduced.

 First year of Workshop T-shirts.